BrightcoveOS/App-Cloud-Demos/news-reader/README.md

 * Transitioning from one "page" to another with `bc.ui.forwardPage()` and `bc.ui.backPage()`
 * Cropping images with App Cloud image transcoding service
+* Starting and stopping a content session (for analytics)